akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Days 167: Tuesday August 10, 2021

+**Pomodoros Completed**: 6

+**Today's Progress**: Catching up on news from my missed days, begin reviewing blog series on Object Passing in Ruby and taking notes, catching up on Anki deck.

+**My Feelings**: Today was the first day back to school and had some COVID related errands so still getting back in the groove of things, but it's a start.

 ### Days 163-166: Friday August 6, 2021 - Monday August 9, 2021

 **Pomodoros Completed**: 0